HariOp6238/meteorpoint/README.md

 # meteorpoint

-A new Flutter project waether App design
+A new Flutter project weather App design

 ## Getting Started